 The cloud is synonymous with data centers, making the term much more grounded than its airy nickname lets on.
 Behind the buzzword, it’s common knowledge that most companies in the world rely on a number of infrastructure, hosting, and computing providers that can be counted on one hand.

 Providers of the public cloud have been hard at work centralizing their enormous collections of servers, and eating away at the empty space in the industry until the competition has mostly been gobbled up.
 Most opportunities for new providers are now on the “edge”, away from giant server warehouses and closer to cloud consumers.

 The edge is simply where users are, it’s that simple.
 It’s where applications are being accessed, rather than where the servers sit.
 Computing, storage, and other ideas have moved to the edge to better serve users, and it stands to reason that security should be on the edge as well.
 Otherwise, processes like authentication and encryption occur over much longer distances and place limits on productivity – largely due to high latency.

-As both resources and network infrastructure management make transition to the cloud, it no longer makes sense to conduct security through legacy solutions, which were designed to protect the classically defined network perimeter.
-The perimeter has dissipated, and is now where users are – and especially in the era of remote work, it makes sense to apply security practices at network nodes that are outside the traditional core.
+As both resources and network infrastructure management make the transition to the cloud, it no longer makes sense to conduct security through legacy solutions that were designed to protect the classically defined network perimeter.
+The perimeter has dissipated, and especially during the era of remote and hybrid work, it makes sense to apply security practices at network nodes where employees are located, rather than just at the traditional core.